ryjen/grand-schemes/README.md

 # Grand Schemes

 A list of my project ideas, most obsolete.
-Some are golden.
+Some are designed properly and golden, others from experience or to learn.

-Do not wish to share because the code is either a competitive advantage or horribly unmaintained.
+Do not wish to share because the code is either a competitive advantage, too horribly unmaintained.

 ## Idiomatic Hello Worlds